 This is a time for us all to decide what kind of leaders we want to be, both within our own families and to consider what our client groups are going to need from us, once this storm has passed.
 This may be a rich opportunity to share our understanding of play, our knowledge of building compassionate, effective learning communities.

 Some of us are still working in schools, or on our own sites providing sessions for children of key workers.
 Continuing to bring the power of nature and community into children’s lives at a time of great uncertainty.

-Some of us already make use of research and reports from the Education Endowment Fund.
-This database has some useful thoughts including:
+You may have come across research and reports from the Education Endowment Fund.
+This infographic has some useful thoughts including:

 ‘Parents can support their children by encouraging them to

 set goals, plan, and manage their time, effort, and emotions.

 This type of support can help children to regulate their own

 learning and will often be more valuable than direct help